gbif/ssg-gb25/content/01_programme/en.md

 Time: 09:00-17:00
 Venue: Kilbride Suite, Kilkenny Ormonde Hotel

-*The meeting is open to Governing Board delegates and invited observers*
+*The meeting is open to Governing Board delegates and observers*

 **Conference Dinner**
 Time: 19:30-22:30
 Venue: Medieval Mile Museum

-*All Governing Board delegates and invited observers are invited to join the Dinner*
+*All Governing Board delegates and observers are invited to join the Dinner*

 -----------------------